 I am Professor of Heritage Studies at the UCL Institute of Archaeology, University College London; from 2017-2021 I was AHRC Heritage Priority Area Leadership Fellow;from 2015-2019 I was Principal Investigator on the AHRC-funded Heritage Futures Research Programme, and from 2016-2021 I led the Work Package on “Theorizing heritage futures in Europe: heritage scenarios” as part of the European Commission funded Marie Sklodowska-Curie action [MSCA] Doctoral Training Network CHEurope: Critical Heritage Studies and the Future of Europe.
 I am the founding editor of the Journal of Contemporary Archaeology, a former Chair of the Contemporary and Historical Archaeology in Theory (CHAT) group and was a founding executive committee member of the Association of Critical Heritage Studies (ACHS).
 I am a member of the editorial boards of the International Journal of Heritage Studies, Museum History Journal, and Australian Archaeology Journal.
-At UCL I am joint Director of the UCL-University of Gothenburg Centre for Critical Heritage Studies, and part of the leadership group of the Centre's Making Global Heritage Futures cluster.
+At UCL I am joint Director of the UCL Centre for Critical Heritage Studies.
 I am (co)author or (co)editor of 18 books and guest edited journal volumes and around 100 peer reviewed journal articles and book chapters.
-Some of these have been translated into Chinese, Italian, Polish and Portuguese language versions.
+Some of these have been translated into Chinese, Italian, Japanese, Polish and Portuguese language versions.
 In addition to the AHRC my research has been funded by the Global Challenges Research Fund, British Academy, Wenner-Gren Foundation, Australian Research Council, Australian Institute of Aboriginal and Torres Strait Islander Studies and the European Commission.
 In 2020 I was Association of Critical Heritage Studies (ACHS) 2020 Biennial International Conference (“ACHS 2020: Futures”) Chair.